 I always chamfer both edges of the final hole slightly by gently applying a countersink bit.
 This relieves potential point stress concentration at the hole edges and it provides extra surface area for sealant.
 If your fasteners have flat or oval heads, they must never rest against the plastic.
 You need finishing washers to cradle the screw heads and transfer the loads to the plastic around the hole.
 I've never had acrylic crack on me at drilled holes.
 Use the right bits, take your time, and you can expect the same result.

-The VP/Technical Director for the American Boat & Yacht Council (ABYC), John grew up boating.
-He's been in the industry since 1990, with diverse experience from a yacht brokerage and boatyard to owning a marine supply store.
-He and his family sail their classic 1976 Irwin ketch, a boat that he completely restored, including the hands-on installation of all systems.
+The president of the American Boat & Yacht Council (ABYC), John grew up boating.
+He's been in the industry since 1990, with experience from a yacht brokerage and boatyard to owning a marine supply store.
+He and his family sail their classic 1976 Irwin ketch, a boat he completely restored.
 John is a trusted source for technical information for industry professionals.

 He's maintained, lived aboard, and cruised long distance on boats with his wife and family for most of his adult life.
-He can take apart and fix almost every system aboard a boat, has written two books, filmed a two-set DVD on East Coast cruising, served in numerous editorial and columnist positions for top marine magazines, and has won seven first-place awards from Boating Writers International and many awards for his technical writing.
+He can take apart and fix almost every system aboard a boat, has written two books, filmed a two-set DVD on East Coast cruising, written for top marine magazines, and has won seven first-place awards from Boating Writers International and many awards for his technical writing.

 BoatUS Magazine Is A Benefit Of BoatUS Membership

 - Subscription to the print version of BoatUS Magazine

 - 4% back on purchases from West Marine stores or online at WestMarine.com

 - Discounts on fuel, transient slips, repairs and more at over 1,000 businesses